avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - `codecID` is the codec version used to serialize the payload, and is hardcoded to `0x0000`
 - `typeID` is the payload type identifier and is `0x00000003` for this message
-- `validationID` is the SHA256 of the `Payload` of the `AddressedCall` in the `RegisterSubnetValidatorTx` adding the validator to the Subnet's validator set
+- `validationID` identifies the validator for the message
 - `nonce` is a strictly increasing number that denotes the latest validator weight update and provides replay protection for this transaction
 - `weight` is the new `weight` of the validator